m0lentum/molentum.github.io/content/blog/2024/sf-colliders/source.md

 A + B = \{ a + b \,|\, a \in A, b \in B \}.
 $$

-{% sidenote() %}
-The operation is defined on sets, but I'm talking about shapes.
-A shape is really just a kind of set — the set of all points contained by it.
-{% end %}

-A more intuitive way to understand this operation in the context of solid shapes (i.e. ones without holes in them) is that we're taking one shape, sweeping it along the edge of another shape, and making the outer edge of the swept area the new shape's boundary.
+A more intuitive way to understand this operation in the context of shapes is that we're taking one shape, sliding its center of mass along the boundary of another shape, and making the outer edge of the covered area the new shape's boundary.

-![Illustration of sweeping a circle along the edges of a triangle](minkowski.png)
+![Illustration of sweeping a circle along the edges of a triangle](minkowski.svg)

 Cool.
 How would we use this in collision detection?
 From what we've learned so far, we need a projection operation and a set of possible axes for the